Who is Hope For?

 During the current Covid 19 pandemic, it is best to make an appointment so we can ensure the safety and wellbeing of all who enter the Centre.
-Prior to your appointment you will be contacted by a Support Nurse to answer a questionnaire in relation to Covid 19 (Pre consultation form).
+Prior to your appointment you will be contacted by a Support Worker to answer a questionnaire in relation to Covid 19 (Pre consultation form).
 All protocols and procedures are fully implemented to ensure the safety and wellbeing of all visitors to the Hope Centre.

 What will happen when I arrive?

-When you arrive at the Centre for the first time you will be greeted by one of our Support Nurses who will guide you on what the Hope Centre has to offer.
+When you arrive at the Centre for the first time you will be greeted by one of our Support Workers who will guide you on what the Hope Centre has to offer.
 This is done in a very confidential, informal and relaxed setting.